BiomedicalMachineLearning/Spacell/README.md

 ## Introduction to SpaCell

-* **SpaCell** program is being developed for spatial transcriptomics dataset which include image data and RNA expression data.
+* **SpaCell** program has been developed for spatial transcriptomics dataset, which include image data and RNA expression data.

-* **SpaCell** implements (deep) neural network models like autoencoder, convolutional neural network to find cell types or predict disease stages.
+* **SpaCell** implements (deep) neural network (NN) models like autoencoder, convolutional neural network (residual net), and pre-trained model for transfer-learning to train models for identifying cell types or predicting disease stages.
+The NN integrates millions of pixel intensity values with thousands of gene expression measurements from spatially-barcoded spots in a tissue.

+* **SpaCell** has a comprehensive data preprocessing workflow to filter, combine, and normalise images and gene expression matrices

 ## Installation